 How many stars can you see where you live?
 The Loss of the Night App challenges citizen scientists to identify as many stars as they can in order to measure light pollution.
-The app is fun and easy to use, and helps users learn constellations as they contribute to a global real-time map of light pollution.
+The app is fun and easy to use, and helps users learn constellations as they contribute to tracking of how skyglow is changing over time.

-Stargazing is a fantastic way to engage young scientists, but this ancient pastime has become increasingly difficult in growing urban areas.
-Help understand the effects of light pollution, and learn about your own night sky!
+Stargazing is a great activity for young scientists, but this ancient pastime has become increasingly difficult in growing urban areas.
+Help us understand light pollution, and learn about your own night sky!

 You don't need to leave the city to take part.
 In fact, the app is designed specifically for use in very light polluted areas.